 This course is a health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by a clinical professional.
 Student will identify the knowledge and skills required to practice professional registered nursing in the several of the acute care hospital units.
-A focused area of this clinical rotation will consist of maternity and newborn nursing.
+A focused area of this clinical rotation will consist of adult medical surgical and geriatric nursing.
 All co-requisites courses must be passed concurrently in order for the student to progress to the next level of nursing course.